-As the first touchpoint in the building, the reception, or front of house as we call in the industry, previously saw a high rate of traffic.
-Post-Covid, the first and most important challenge for your receptionist visitor management is the needs of ensuring the traffic entering and exiting the building must be managed effectively.
-In this blog, I’ll discuss the challenges that reception management will face as organisations begin to bring their employees back to work, and more importantly, how to remedy them.
+As the first touchpoint in the building, the reception, or Front of House as we call it in the industry, previously saw a high rate of traffic.
+Post-Covid, the first and most important challenge for your receptionist visitor management is the need of ensuring the traffic entering and exiting the building must be managed effectively.

-Challenges of Front of house / Receptionist visitor management
+- Front of house / Receptionist visitor management challenges

-The list of issues the reception face while managing visitors and employees.
+The list of issues the reception faces while managing visitors and employees.
 Here are 10 common challenges that have occurred during the pandemic:

 1. Government guidelines

-In congested and busy reception areas, reception staff are at risk of contamination with Covid-19.
-Facilities Managers need to act quickly to ensure the receptionist visitor management doesnt have unnecessary queues and crowds in their working environment.
+In congested and busy reception areas, reception staff are at risk of being contaminated with Covid-19.
+Facilities Managers need to act quickly to ensure the receptionist visitor management doesn’t have unnecessary queues and crowds in their working environment.

 3. Visible changes

-A wish list of many departments is to have oversight of who is attending the building, when they plan to arrive, and when they plan to leave.
-Pre-registering guests and employees leads to more productive planning and helps front of house prepare for arrivals.
-Facilities managers need visitor use management framework to monitor building’s safety and efficiency.
+A wish list of many departments is to have oversight of who is attending the building when they plan to arrive, and when they plan to leave.
+Pre-registering guests and employees leads to more productive planning and helps Front of House prepare for arrivals.
+Facilities managers need to monitor the building’s safety and efficiency.

 People remember experiences and emotions.
 Customers visiting your office should be made to feel special, important, and valued.
-Being aware of a customer’s arrival contributes towards those all-important sales.
+Receptionists and hosts being aware of a customer’s arrival contribute towards those all-important sales.

-Similar to customers, employees expect a great experience at work.
+Same as customers, employees expect a great experience at work.
 New employees will need to be onboarded into the company differently in the post-Covid era; with many people being remotely onboarded.
-Your receptionist visitor management plays an important role when the employee does visit the building for the first time, they receive a fantastic experience.
+Your front desk plays an important role when the employee does visit the building for the first time, they receive a fantastic experience.

 Do these challenges sound familiar?